-The WEPs team is grateful to the following organizations for their generous support.
-To learn more about 2014 opportunities to support the WEPs initiative, click here.
+The Women's Empowerment Principles (WEPs) Secretariat is grateful to the following organizations for their generous support.
+To learn more about 2015 opportunities to support the WEPs initiative, click here.

 Access Bank Plc is a commercial Bank that was incorporated in February 1989 and listed on the Nigerian Stock Exchange in 1998.
 With a network of over 310 branches and service outlets located in Nigeria, Sub Saharan Africa and the United Kingdom, the Bank has over 6,000,000 customers and 800,000 shareholders.
 Access Bank has enjoyed what is arguably Africa's most successful banking growth trajectory in the last ten years and as at 2012 ranked amongst Africa's top 20 banks by total assets and capital.
 With a vision to be the World’s Most Respected African Bank, our mission is to set the standard for sustainable business practices which unleashes the talent of our employees, deliver superior values to our customers and provides innovative solutions to the markets and communities we serve.
 This is consistent with our promise of sustainable economic growth that is profitable, environmentally responsible and socially relevant.